kitta65/prettier-plugin-bq/README.md

 This plugin doesn't follow any famous style guides, because none of them satisfies me.

-## Contributing
+## Feedback
-I'm not ready to accept PR, but your feedback is always welcome.
+I'm not ready to accept pull requests, but your feedback is always welcome.
+If you find any bugs, please feel free to create an issue.